 Further to that, even when you are over the limit, these same principles can sometimes be applied to reduce the range, for example from a high range to a mid range.
 This would substantially reduce the maximum penalties applicable.
 To determine if it is worthwhile to pursue this kind of defence we advise that you speak to an experienced legal practitioner.
-Likelihood of success would depend on a number of factors including your reading, how much alcohol you drank, when you drank it and how much and what you ate on the day.
-Our lawyers will be able to advise you whether the defence may apply in your particular circumstances.
+Likelihood of success would depend on factors including your reading, how much alcohol you drank, when you drank it and how much and what you ate on the day.

 Honest and Reasonable Mistake

 The law provides for a number of defences to drink driving charges.
 One of them is called the “honest and reasonable mistake of fact” defence (sometimes also called the Proudman and Dayman defence after the name of the case which established it).

 This defence states that you are not guilty of a drink driving offence if, at the time of driving, you:

 - honestly believed that you were under the limit; and